racodond/sonar-css-plugin/README.md

 * Experimental properties should not be used
 * Experimental pseudo-elements and pseudo-classes should not be used
 * Experimental selector combinators should not be used
+* Files should contain an empty new line at the end
 * Files should not have too many lins
 * Font files inlining should not be used
 * Gradient definitions should be set for all vendors